Tasnova012/Tasnova012/README.md

-- 👋 Hi, I’m @Tasnova012 I'm a CSE undergraduate at State University Of Bangladesh.
+- 👋 Hi, I'm a CSE undergraduate at State University Of Bangladesh.
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning python, Introduction to Artificial Intelligence and Machine Learning.
 - 📫 i am from cumilla, Bangladesh
-✉️Gmail: tasnimprity12@gmail.com
 -💻 I have experince in latex also basic knowladge of C programming, JAVA, DATABASE,Html,php.
 -my dream become a best full stack developer
 <!---